In shell #1:

 Reloading node(s) code

-In order to change the code on already generated dev nodes (
+In order to change the code on dev nodes that are already generated (

 mim1 node, all you have to do is: